United Nations Day

 What Does It Do?

 The purpose of the UN is to "preserve peace, advance justice and constitute a permanent structure for international cooperation."
 In other words, the United Nations acts as a world forum to help countries work together to achieve peace and human rights.
-The leader of the UN is Secretary General Kofi Annan.

 United Nations Celebrations